JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### version
 {id="intellij-extension-version"}

-All available JetBrains IDEs versions can be found at [IntelliJ Artifacts](intellij_artifacts.md) page.
+All available JetBrains IDEs versions can be found in the repositories described on the [](intellij_artifacts.md) page.

 The version of the IntelliJ Platform IDE that will be used to build the plugin.
 Please see [](plugin_compatibility.md) for more details.